 First, the bad news (sorry!): According to NYC-based stylist Nunzio Saviano, you can't have longer locks in just four weeks.
 However, there are products you can use to help encourage healthy growth and keep your hair in prime condition while you get your inches back.
 He explains, "You can give hair growth a 'boost' by investing in a good hair supplement.
 Look for those formulated with biotin, B vitamins, and omegas to boost healthy hair condition and growth."

-Kali Ferrara of the Roy Teeluck salon in NYC agrees that faster growth isn't possible but that vitamins will help grow better, healthier hair.
+Kali Ferrara of the Roy Teeluck salon in NYC agrees that faster growth isn't possible but that vitamins will help grow better and healthier hair.
 Her supplement brand of choice is Vitafusion Gorgeous Hair Skin & Nails gummies.

 Are You Sure?
 What Else Can You Do?